smuke/snow.place/README.md

 # Snowplace

-With Discord IDs, you can get the exact creation date of a message out of a snowflake.
-Snowplace makes it easy to compare Discord snowflakes.
+With Message IDs, you can get the exact creation date of a message out of a snowflake.
+Snowplace makes it easy to compare Message snowflakes.
+It supports Discord, Twitter, and even Hiven.

 ## Links